eighthjouster/jscause/Documentation.md

 ## What is new in JSCause?

 Please refer to the project's CHANGELOG.md file for project updates.
 Check out the ROADMAP.md file to learn more about planned future features and additions.

+You can also check the ROADMAP.md file to learn more about planned future features and additions.

 ## What is JSCause?